paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-we will also need to modify the process command method to be able to call it, so let's do that, mapping this function to the integer 2, so you can see now why a switch statement was called for in the first place.
+...we will also need to modify the process command function, mapping this function to the integer 2.<br />
+So, you can see now why a switch statement was called for in the first place.

 ---